 19. M&S Spring Rolls

-Oh M&S, these gluten free spring rolls made my life and if they had been released when I was pregnant (and massively craving spring rolls) I would have bought and devoured your entire stock.
+Oh M&S, these gluten free spring rolls made my life and if they had been released when I was pregnant (and massively craving spring rolls) I would have bought and devoured the entire stock.

 I hope that selection of goodies helped you realise that being gluten free does not suck!
 If you are getting to grips with coeliac life or trying to make the most of gluten free living, have a read of some more of my blog pieces while you are here: